jshrake-nvidia/kit-cv-video-example/README.md

 ![demo](./images/demo.gif)

+For a basic example of how to use `omni.ui.DynamicTextureProvider`, please see <https://github.com/jshrake-nvidia/kit-dynamic-texture-example>.

 **WARNING**: This is a prototype and is not necessarily ready for production use.
 The performance of this example may not meet your performance requirements.
 This example is a temporary solution until a more mature and robust streaming solution becomes available.

 ## Getting Started